 To illustrate its practical uses, I recommend the 3-Step Rule.

-Challenge for Management: the 3-Step Rule of the Communications Strategy
+The 3-Step Rule of the Communications Strategy

 1) Draw up a two-page Communications Strategy for a key initiative/idea/plan you are seeking to implement, ensuring that all six components are addressed.
 You might wish to supplement text with visuals such as graphics or images for greater impact.